 - Salt and pepper to taste

 - Add salt and vinegar.
-Bring the potatoes to a boil over high heat, and then reduce the heat to medium and continue to cook until the potatoes are cooked through, about 15 minutes.
+Bring it to a boil over medium high heat, and then reduce the heat to medium and continue to cook until the potatoes are cooked through, about 15 minutes.
 Drain the potatoes and let it cool to room temperature.

+- Meanwhile, cut the sausage and pickles into small cubes, and chop the green onions.

-- In a large bowl, mix together potatoes, carrots, sausage, pickles, peas and green onions.
-Add mayo and dill and mix until well combined.
-Salt and pepper to taste.
+- Salt and pepper to taste.
 Cover with a plastic wrap and refrigerate for at least 1 hour before serving.